plantain-00/type-coverage/README.md

 ### enable cache

-save and reuse type check result of files that is unchanged and independent of changed files in `.type-coverage` directory, to improve speed
+save and reuse type check result of files that is unchanged and independent of changed files in `.type-coverage` directory(or set by `--cache-directory`), to improve speed

 ### ignore catch